MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 ### About manual backups

-- You can create backups of production and sandbox environments.
+- You can create backups of production, sandbox, teams and developer environments.
 - You can't create backups of the default environment.
 - Manual backups for production environments that have both a database and Dynamics 365 applications are kept for up to 28 days.
 Manual backups for production environments that don't have Dynamics 365 applications are kept for seven days.
 - Sandbox backups are kept for up to seven days.